9 May 2025

 Explanation: Amarkant struggles with his ideals and personal desires, reflecting broader questions of moral and social duty.

-72. In A House for Mr. Biswas, what is Mr. Biswas’s ultimate desire?
+72. In A House for Mr. Biswas, how does Mr. Biswas’s relationship with the Tulsi family reflect the novel’s central theme?

 73. In Midnight’s Children, what is Saleem Sinai’s connection to India’s independence?